 #3 What are your considerations for shipping packaging?

 We work so hard to reduce the impact of our shoes, and it would be a shame to let that down by then shipping out every pair in a plastic mailer bag that will end up in the landfill.
+From inside to outside, LANE EIGHT is delivering eco-friendly materials and products to consumers.

 #4 Why #INVISIBLEBAG for LANE EIGHT?